Google fourth-quarter revenue misses Wall Street target

 | SAN FRANCISCO

-SAN FRANCISCO Google Inc's (GOOGL.O) (GOOG.O) revenue grew 15 percent in the fourth quarter but fell short of Wall Street's target on declining online ad prices and unfavourable foreign exchange rates.
+SAN FRANCISCO Google Inc's (GOOGL.O) (GOOG.O) revenue grew 15 percent in the fourth quarter but fell short of Wall Street's target on declining online ad prices and unfavorable foreign exchange rates.

 Shares of Google edged up 0.1 percent to $510.66 in extended trading after an initial dip on the news.